stuart-payne/ProjectPattern/README.md

 So far the patterns used in this project include:

-Singleton
+Singleton,
-Mediator
+Mediator,
 Observer

-Planning to implent :
+Planning to implement :

-Abstract Factory
+Abstract Factory,
-Composite
+Composite,
 Command